aaslun/Sightings/readme.txt

 License: GPLv2 or later
 Donate link: http://webdez.se/donate/

-Sightings easily lets you, or your readers, geo-tag any post or page in WordPress and them on maps in your blog.
+Sightings lets you or your readers geo-tag any post or page in your WordPress site to display your blog posts on a Google map.

 == Description ==

+Why navigate your blog by search or menus?
+Display your blog on Google maps instead!
-The purpose of Sightings is to connect any post or page with a map of a specific location.
+The purpose of Sightings is to allow you to link any of your post or page with a specific geographic location.
-Sightings is an easy to use plug-in that utilizes the Google Maps v3 JavaScript API to let you geo-tag any post or page in your WordPress installation.
+Sightings is an easy to use plug-in that utilizes the Google Maps v3 JavaScript API to let you geo-tag any post or page in your WordPress site.
-Since version 1.2 you can even let your visitors submit their own geotagged places through a contribution form on the [sightings-map]!
+Since version 1.3 you can even let your visitors submit their own geotagged places by dropping their own markers on the [sightings-map]!
 Display all your recorded sightings on a larger map by using the shortcode: [sightings-map] on any post or page.

 Example of situations where you'd find Sightings useful, if: